 Your weight, liver function, age, and other factors all determine the length of time you should wait before drinking alcohol after taking muscle relaxers.
 Muscle relaxers generally remain in the system for longer than 24 hours, so to be safe, wait at least 36 hours before drinking any alcoholic beverages.
 If you absolutely must drink within that period, drink much less than your usual amount, and do not drive or operate machinery.

 Treatment for Alcohol and Prescription Drug Addiction at Crestview Recovery

 While prescription medication is there to help us through tough times, both physically and mentally, there always remains the potential to become addicted.
 Building up a tolerance to alcohol and/or medication does happen, and you should never feel ashamed about seeking help to cut the addictions and dependencies.

-If you or a loved one are struggling with alcohol use disorder or substance abuse, help is available for you at Crestview Recovery.
+If you or a loved one are struggling with alcohol use disorder or substance use, help is available for you at Crestview Recovery.
 Our wide range of addiction treatment programs in Oregon includes residential treatment, outpatient treatment, skill-building, counseling, and much more.
 Our experienced and professional team will work with you to build a recovery program that caters exclusively to your needs and preferences.
 Contact us today to speak with our admissions personnel about enrollment, or schedule a visit to experience what we have to offer firsthand.